opentensor/TensorWiki/content/subnetworks/subnetworks.md

 ---
 title: Subnetworks
 ---

-Bittensor runs multiple self-contained economic markets incentivizing access to different forms of machine intelligence, for instance; subnetwork 1 produces completions from text prompts and subnetwork 2 incentivizes the production of informationally dense embeddings from text.
-These economic domains are called "subnetworks".
+Subnetworks are self-contained economic markets within the Bittensor network that incentivize specific forms of machine intelligence.
+For instance, subnetwork 1 produces completions from text prompts, and subnetwork 2 incentivizes the production of informationally dense embeddings from text.

 ---
 ### Viewing Subnets

 You can uses `btcli list_subnets` to show all currently running subnetworks on bittensor.
 ```bash dark
 $ btcli list_subnets